 We want to see campaigns designed to achieve or support defined corporate or organisational goals.
-We want to know about the campaign planning, to see the audience profile, a description of any known issues and constraints and the rationale for the creative approach and tools that were used.
-Critically we want to know how you evaluated the success of your work; this might include qualitative or quantitative measures.
-Be sure to tell us about your strategic working with other areas of the organisation to ensure the success of the work.
-Where appropriate we want to hear about what you learned and how this is influencing future work.
+We want to know about the campaign planning, to see the audience profile, a description of any known issues and constraints and the rationale for the creative approach, tools and tactics that were used.
+Critically we want to know how you evaluated the success of your work; this might include qualitative and/or quantitative measures.
+Be sure to tell us about your strategic work with other areas of the organisation to ensure the success of the work.
+Where appropriate we want to hear about what you learned and how this is influencing the organisation.

 Best Change/Transformation Communication

-This is for campaigns that have supported a specific change initiative.
-This may be organisational or cultural change, or a reaction to specific event or crisis, You should be able to demonstrate how you have worked with other parts of the organisation to be successful.
+This is for campaigns that have supported a specific change/transformation initiative.
+This may be organisational or cultural change, or a reaction to specific event or crisis.
+You should be able to demonstrate how you have worked with other parts of the organisation to be successful.

 Best Employee Experience Programme

 This class is for a campaign that shows how internal communication has supported the organisation in creating a great employee experience.
 Show us how you have collaborated with key partners such as HR to deliver IC programmes and channels to create and embed an Employer Value Proposition (EVP).
-How does internal communication support them throughout the employee lifecycle – from onboarding, to reward and recognition, creating connection and enabling learning and development?
-We’ll also be looking for entries that have succeeded with this in a hybrid world, how did you create an EVP when employees are in different places, working in different ways, potentially at different times?
+How does internal communication support them throughout the employee lifecycle – from onboarding, to reward and recognition, wellbeing, creating connection and enabling learning and development?

 Best Engagement Programme